GalliumWang/GSG/README.md

 ```
 download the latest release ver
-extract the app folder to anywhere in your disk
+extract the app folder to anywhere of disk.
 ```

 ## Usage

-double click the poseestimation.exe in the folder,then the initial period takes up abount ten seconds,when the label ```正在初始化``` turn to ```程序未运行```,you can click the ```开始检测``` botton to start the program.
+Double click the poseestimation.exe in the root folder,then the initial period takes up abount ten seconds,when the label ```正在初始化``` turn to ```程序未运行```,click the ```开始检测``` botton to run the sitting posture detection.

 ![](1.png)
 ![](2.png)

-for more information on usage,please go to [standardSitting文档](https://docs.google.com/document/d/1aBZUWWjfnGENfG-lLUxR1-8BpfNQt6iH_GTdcd2GyyI/edit?usp=sharing) and [standardSitting演示文稿](https://docs.google.com/presentation/d/13BfF1TiJzeDX3NLtctPy5Vxs7LAVo-6Reb912g-ofNE/edit?usp=sharing) for more detailed doc.
+for more information on the project,please go to [standardSitting doc](https://docs.google.com/document/d/1aBZUWWjfnGENfG-lLUxR1-8BpfNQt6iH_GTdcd2GyyI/edit?usp=sharing) and [standardSitting slides](https://docs.google.com/presentation/d/13BfF1TiJzeDX3NLtctPy5Vxs7LAVo-6Reb912g-ofNE/edit?usp=sharing).

 ## Release History